v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 .. code-block:: python

-    # First create a distributed domain (distributed on a structured grid)
+    # First create a structured grid domain
-    myDomain.CreateStructuredGrid(eCFDM, 2, 10, 0.0,  1.0)
+    myDomain.CreateStructuredGrid(10, 0.0, 1.0)

     # The original 11 points are: [0.0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1.0]
-    # If we are have a stiff profile at the beginning of the domain,
-    # then we can place more points there
+    # If the system is stiff at the beginning of the domain more points can be placed there
     myDomain.Points = [0.0, 0.05, 0.10, 0.15, 0.20, 0.25, 0.30, 0.35, 0.40, 0.60, 1.00]

-The comparison of the effects of uniform and non-uniform grids is given in :numref:`Figure-non_uniform_grid` (a simple heat conduction problem from the :ref:`tutorial_3` has been served as a basis for comparison).
-Here we have the following
+The effect of uniform and non-uniform grids is given in :numref:`Figure-non_uniform_grid` (a simple heat conduction problem from the :ref:`tutorial_3` has been served as a basis for comparison).
+Here, there are three cases:

-cases:
+* Black line: the analytic solution
 * Blue line (10 intervals): uniform grid - a very rough prediction
 * Red line (10 intervals): non-uniform grid - more points at the beginning of the domain
-* Black line: the analytical solution

 .. _Figure-non_uniform_grid:
 .. figure:: _static/NonUniformGrid.png